About Petty Cash

 Petty cash funds must have an approved custodian, who documents expenditures, keeps receipts, and safeguards the funds.
 Wherever possible, local units should use other disbursement methods (such as PCards) instead of petty cash.

 A Petty Cash Fund Request form must be completed, indicating if the fund is intended as a permanent or temporary fund, along with a brief description to support the fund purpose.

-The fund will require the assignment of a fund custodian and approval by a Department Head having signature authority for the Organization Code to be debited for expenditure reimbursements.
+The fund will require the assignment of a fund custodian and approval by a Department Head having signature authority for the COA or Project to be debited for expenditure reimbursements.
 Fund requests exceeding certain thresholds may require Controller approval.